 (iii) If the Secretary determines that the revocation of the institution's provisional certification is unwarranted, the Secretary's notice informs the institution that the institution's provisional certification is reinstated, effective on the date that the Secretary's original revocation notice was mailed, for a specified period of time.

-(5)(i) The mailing date of a notice of revocation or a request for reconsideration of a revocation is the date evidenced on the original receipt of mailing from the U.S. Postal Service.
+(5) The mailing date of a notice of revocation or a request for reconsideration of a revocation is the date evidenced on the original receipt of mailing from the U.S. Postal Service or another service that provides delivery confirmation for that document.

-(ii) The date on which a request for reconsideration of a revocation is submitted is—

-(A) If the request was sent by a delivery service other than the U.S. Postal Service, the date evidenced on the original receipt by that service; and

-(B) If the request was sent by facsimile transmission, the date that the document is recorded as received by facsimile equipment that receives the transmission.

 (Approved by the Office of Management and Budget under control number 1845-0537)

 (Authority: 20 U.S.C.
 1099c and E.O.
 12549 (3 CFR, 1989 Comp., p.
 189) and E.O.
 12689 (3 CFR, 1989 Comp., p.
 235))